Isla Contoy Tour Mexico: Everything You Need to Know (2023 Guide)

 Why visit Isla Contoy Mexico?

-Isla Contoy can only be visited by a boat and cannot be reached on your own.
-The easiest way to get there is by booking a tour which will take you to Isla Contoy, in addition to stops at nearby Isla Mujeres and snorkeling at Ixlache reef.
+The only way to get there is by booking a tour which will take you to Isla Contoy, in addition to stops at nearby Isla Mujeres and snorkeling at Ixlache reef.

 If you’re staying in Playa del Carmen or the Riviera Maya, the tour will begin with a ground transfer to the marina in Cancun.
 From there, you’ll board the boat to take you to the tour destinations.